 There are a couple types of uninsured motorist coverage you should be aware of:

 - UM bodily injury coverage, which includes pain and suffering

 - UM property damage coverage, which usually involves damage to your vehicle

 How To Get Michigan Uninsured Motorist Coverage

-Talk to your insurance provider.
-You can purchase this type of coverage within your automotive policy.
-Be aware that there are various limits of coverage.
+Talk to your insurance agent.
+You can and should purchase this type of coverage within your automotive policy.

 How Much Uninsured Motorist Coverage Should I Buy?